veyon/docs/admin/configuration.rst

    :scale: 75 %
    :align: center

-The :ref:`Configuration Reference` describes all configuration pages and configuration options with their respective meanings.
+The :ref:`ConfigurationReference` describes all configuration pages and configuration options with their respective meanings.

 Overview
 --------

-The basic settings in the configuration page :ref:`General` affect all :ref:`components` of Veyon.
-These include settings for the :ref:`user interface`, :ref:`logging`, :ref:`authentication` as well as the :ref:`network object directory` which stores the rooms and computers displayed in the Veyon Master.
+The basic settings in the configuration page :ref:`RefGeneral` affect all :ref:`components` of Veyon.
+These include settings for the :ref:`RefUserInterface`, :ref:`RefLogging`, :ref:`RefAuthentication` as well as the :ref:`RefNetworkObjectDirectory` which stores the rooms and computers displayed in the Veyon Master.

-The settings in the configuration page :ref:`Service Configuration` influence the functionality of the Veyon Service and are used for fine-tuning and adaptation to implement special application scenarious.
+The settings in the configuration page :ref:`RefService` influence the functionality of the Veyon Service and are used for fine-tuning and adaptation to implement special application scenarious.
 For smooth operation the default settings should normally not be changed.

-All setting on configuration page :ref:`Master Configuration` only affect the behavior and functions of the Veyon Master and apply system-wide for all users.
+All setting on configuration page :ref:`RefMaster` only affect the behavior and functions of the Veyon Master and apply system-wide for all users.

-.. hint:: For a :index:`quick start` to get to know the software you only need to add a room and individual computers in configuration page :ref:`Rooms and computers`.
-After the configuration has been :ref:`exported to all computers <ImportExportConfiguration>` the Veyon Master can already be started and used.
+.. hint:: For a :index:`quick start` to get to know the software you only need to add a room and individual computers in configuration page :ref:`ConfRoomsAndComputers`.
+After the configuration has been :ref:`exported to all computers <ConfImportExport>` the Veyon Master can already be started and used.
 It should be ensured that the user used at logon exists with the same password on all computers.

 .. index:: Authentication, Authentication methods

-.. _Authentication:
+.. _ConfAuthentication:

 Authentication
 --------------

 In order to access a computer running the Veyon Service the accessing user has to authenticate himself at first, meaning that he has to prove his identity resp. usage authorization.
 Otherwise an unrestricted access from every user on every computer running the Veyon Service would be possible.
 Access without authentication is not possible.
-The configuration can be done in the configuration page :ref:`General` in section :ref:`Authentication` in Veyon Configurator.
+The configuration can be done in the configuration page :ref:`RefGeneral` in section :ref:`RefAuthentication` in Veyon Configurator.

-.. _Authentication methods:
+.. _ConfAuthenticationMethods:

-Authentication Methods
+Authentication methods
 ++++++++++++++++++++++

 Basically Veyon offers two different authentication methods, key file authentication and logon authentication.